barrelstrength/sprout-docs/docs/support/support.md

 When we run into a problem, we typically try a few of the following things:

+### Clear cache

-- **Clear cache** - Clear cache in the Craft settings.
+Clear cache in the Craft settings.
 Clear cache in the browser.
 Try a different browser.
+Try a different network.
+Take a walk.
 Clear cache again!

+### Upgrade to the latest software

-- **Upgrade to the latest** - Make sure you are using the latest version of Craft and all plugins on your website.
+Make sure you are using the latest version of Craft and all plugins on your website.

-- **Simplify the code you are working with to as simple as it gets** - If you're trying to get code to work in a complex template, copy the code you are having trouble with and see if you can get it working in a blank template.
+### Simplify the code you are working with to as simple as it gets

+If you're trying to get code to work in a complex template, copy the code you are having trouble with and see if you can get it working in a blank template.
 Simplify the code in the area causing trouble to just output plain text, and then slowly add back more complexity variable by variable.

-- **Install a fresh version of the plugin** - To help rule out plugin conflicts or upgrade issues, re-install your plugin on a temporary development site and create a quick prototype of what you are trying to do again and see if it works in a fresh environment.
+### Install a fresh version of the plugin

+To help rule out plugin conflicts or upgrade issues, re-install your plugin on a temporary development site and create a quick prototype of what you are trying to do again and see if it works in a fresh environment.

 ## Support Questions